How Much do UPVC Conservatories Cost?

-White remains one of the more popular uPVC Conservatory colours, but the recent trend is to go for something different.
+White remains one of the more popular uPVC Conservatory colours, but a more recent trend is to go for something different.
 Grey seems to be a popular choice.

 Both processes produce great looking finishes on the upvc frames, but sprays do not recreate a textured surface.
 Foiled colours are bonded to the surface and are much more peel resistant than a spray paint.

-Over the long term, the foil colour is likely to be the better choice, but you do have a lot more colours to choose from in the RAL spray paint range – over 100, compared to about 20 for foil.
+Over the long term, the foil process for coloured UPVC is likely to be the better choice.
+However, there are a lot more colours to choose from in the RAL spray paint range – over 100, compared to about 20 for foil.

 A few popular uPVC colours: